 Right now I’m in the process of taking my daily journaling to the next level with tarot cards.
 This article is a journaling guide to share the things I’m learning in the process to take a deep dive into Shadow Work Journaling and Inner Child Healing Journaling through tarot cards as a daily journaling tool.
 This article is also one of two tarot deck buyer’s guide articles I’ve written.

 How To Use Tarot As A Daily Journaling Tool: Use tarot cards as a daily journaling tool to connect deeper with your subconscious and shadow self to understand why you think and make the decisions you do.
 Begin using the tarot as a daily journaling tool by drawing one tarot card.
 Look at the card’s imagery, colors, and symbols to ascertain what the card mean to you, your family or group, culture, or where you live and how you were raised.
 Reflect in your journal on it’s meaning, how it applies to your life, and what the card means to you.
 With this process, you don’t have to know the traditional meaning of the card or even use a guidebook, all you need is your eyes and life experiences to guide you.

-What is a Tarot Journal?
+What Is A Daily Tarot Journal?